Schulich School of Law: Dalhousie Legal Aid Service

-Students can find a job placement or articling position with support from the Schulich School of Law's in-house Career Development Office (CDO).
-The CDO helps students and graduates seek permanent jobs, summer jobs, internship placements, and other law-related employment.
-Assistance with résumé writing is available, as well as general career counseling and information about graduate legal studies and scholarships.
-Students can also find information about alternative or public interest careers here.
-Most Schulich School of Law students seek summer internships with firms, NGOs, think tanks, businesses, governments, and charities to gain valuable skills and work experience.
-Students can find funding for these placements by visiting the CDO.

 Student life

 Domus Legis Society

 Law student life at Dalhousie is known for its collegiality and tradition.
 The student-run Domus Legis Society (better known as Domus Legis) was founded in 1965 and is Canada's oldest social society for law students. ("Domus Legis" is derived from Latin and means "House of Law.")
 It was created by Dalhousie law students "to promote good fellowship among congenial men and women at the Faculty of Law of Dalhousie University; to encourage a high standard of professional work; and to assist by every honourable means the advancement of its members."Domus Legis functions independently from the university administration and receives support from alumni and Canadian law firms.
 The society adheres to a constitution and is run by an annually elected executive of students from the Faculty of Law.
 Despite its independence, Domus Legis has close customary ties to faculty, alumni, visiting justices, and the Dean, who is given honorary designation as Member #1.

 Over the years, traditions have grown to include the customary signing of the Domus Legis Society's walls by law graduates and visiting dignitaries.
 The last of this tradition is proudly displayed in the Weldon Law building student lounge with the signature "Homeless Class of 2005."
 The original building that housed the society was located at 1255 Seymour St., which was demolished in January 2004.

 Despite their headquarters' demolition, Domus Legis's traditions live on in the weekly Domus Night, which takes place every Thursday, and the annual Halloween party, which attracts law students and members of other faculties.
 Efforts to acquire a new home for Domus Legis continue along with alumni support.
 Domus Legis membership is open to all Schulich School of Law students.